NHS England South East Faculty of Advancing Practice: A guide to implementing and funding advanced practice 2026-2027

 Answer: Once a funding offer has been made and all required documentation completed, the trainee must submit an application to the agreed HEI.
 This should be actioned as soon as the above processes are completed.
 This is usually by the end of May after the funding window closes.

-The NHS England SE Faculty Trainee in need of support guide trainees and employers where to find support.
+The NHS England SE Faculty Trainee in need of support guides trainees and employers where to find support.

-Where a student is not returning to study, NHS England will discontinue the supervision funding at the point they leave the programme.
-In all circumstances NHS England should be informed immediately by contacting england.acpenquiries.se@nhs.net
+Where a student is not returning to study, NHS England will discontinue the funding at the point they leave the programme.
+NHS England must be informed using the change of circumstances process as soon as possible by contacting england.acpenquiries.se@nhs.net

-Answer: This will be reviewed on an individual basis and no guarantee of continued funding can be provided to either the employer or employee.
+Answer: This will be reviewed on an individual case-by-case basis, and no guarantee of continued funding can be provided to either the employer or employee.
 The funding is linked to a workforce need, not an individual’s personal development and so if the trainee moves from the original place of employment funding may stop.
+A proactive conversation with the Faculty team is advised in advance of a decision being made.

 Advancing Practice in the South East Region